 Writing a proposal for Student Activity Fee funding can be a bit intimidating, especially if it's the first time.
 Here are a few tips to help you get started.
-Remember, you may bring a draft of your proposal to Christa Morris or Clark Tieman in the Student Leadership and Involvement office at any time to have it reviewed before submitting.
+Remember, you may bring a draft of your proposal to Christa Morris or Ashley Kaminski in the Student Leadership and Involvement office at any time to have it reviewed before submitting.

 - When describing your event, please clearly explain what will happen and how it will benefit the students.
 If the committee members can't understand your idea, they are less likely to fund it!

 - Proposals that show strong student support are essential.
-Student support can be shown through co-sponsorships with (other) student organizations, survey data, and a variety of other ways.
+Student support can be shown through co-sponsorships with (other) student organizations, survey data, and various other ways.

-- Events funded by the Student Activity Fee have to be open to all students.
+- Events funded by the Student Activity Fee must be open to all students.
 Consider listing some creative marketing ideas to get the word out to everyone.

 - Be mindful of deadlines!
 Late and/or incomplete packets won't be considered.